ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Transparency Log to the Manager.
 Rejected requests are blocked." }

+# Combining Logs

+There are many cases where it makes sense to operate multiple cooperating log instances, for example:

+- A service provider may decide that it's prudent to rotate its cryptographic keys, or migrate to a new deployment mode.
+They can do this by creating a new log instance with new cryptographic keys, operating under a new deployment mode if desired, and migrating their data from the old log to the new log while users are able to query both.
+- A service provider may choose to operate multiple logs to improve their ability to scale or provide higher availability.
+- A federated system may allow each participant in the federation to operate their own log for their own users.

+Client implementations should generally be prepared to interact with multiple logs simultaneously.
+In particular, clients SHOULD namespace any configuration or state related to a particular log, such that information related to different logs do not conflict.

+When multiple logs are used, all users in the system MUST have a consistent policy for executing Search, Update, and Monitor queries against the logs in a way that maintains the high-level security guarantees of KT:

+- If all logs behave honestly, then users observe a globally-consistent view of the data associated with each key.
+- If any log behaves dishonestly such that the prior guarantee is not met (some users observe data associated with a key that others do not), this will be detected either immediately or in a timely manner by background monitoring.

+## Gradual Migration

+In the case of gradually migrating from an old log to a new one, this policy may look like:

+1. Search queries should be executed against the old log first, and then against the new log only if the most recent version of a key in the old log is a tombstone.
+2. Update queries should only be executed against the new log, adding a tombstone entry to the old log if one hasn't been already created.
+3. Both logs should be monitored as they would be if they were run individually.
+   Once the migration has completed and the old log has stopped accepting changes, the old log SHOULD stay operational long enough for all users to complete their monitoring of it (keeping in mind that some users may be offline for a significant amount of time).

+Placing a tombstone entry for each key in the old log gives users a clear indication as to which log contains the most recent version of a key and prevents them from incorrectly accepting a stale version if the new log rejects a search query.

+## Immediate Migration

+In the event of a key compromise, the service provider may instead choose to stop adding new entries to a log immediately and provide a new log that is pre-populated with the most recent versions of all keys.
+In this case, the policy may look like:

+1. Search queries should always be executed against the new log.
+2. Update queries should always be executed against the new log.
+3. The final tree size and root hash of the old log should be provided to users over a trustworthy channel.
+Users will use this to do any final monitoring of the old log, and then ensure that the most recent versions of the keys they own are properly represented in the new log.
+From then on, users will monitor only the new log.

+The final tree size and root hash of the prior log must be distributed to users in a way that guarantees all users have a globally-consistent view.
+This can be done either by storing them in a well-known key of the new log, or with the application's code distribution mechanism.

+## Federation

+In a federated application, many servers that are owned and operated by different entities will cooperate to provide a single end-to-end encrypted communication service.
+Each entity in a federated system provides its own infrastructure (in particular, a transparency log) to serve the users that rely on it.
+Given this, there must be a consistent policy for directing KT requests to the correct transparency log.
+Typically in such a system, the end-user identity directly specifies which entity requests should be directed to.
+For example, with an email end-user identity like `alice@example.com`, the controlling entity is `example.com`.

+A controlling entity like `example.com` may act as an anonymizing proxy for its users when querying transparency logs run by other entities, but should not attempt to 'mirror' or combine other transparency logs with its own.

 # Security Guarantees

 A user that correctly verifies a proof from the Transparency Log (and does any